-On the 23rd July Tom & I flew into Nimes airport, it was the first day of our two weeks off work which we were spending in the South of France.
-Tom’s family is fortunate enough to have a house in Sablet a small village not too far from Avignon so it seemed like the perfect destination.
+On the 23rd July Tom & I flew into Nimes airport, on the first day of our two weeks off work which we were spending in the South of France.
+Tom’s family is fortunate enough to have a house in Sablet, a small village not too far from Avignon, so it seemed like the perfect destination.

-Day 1: We flew into Nimes, picked up the car and headed straight to Pont du Gard (bare in mind Tom knows the area and I am clueless, the only time ive spent in france has been skiing!)
-Pont Du Gard is a Roman built Aqauduct set in a beautiful park with a museum, cafes resturants, watersports and swimminf in the river.
-We then drove towards Sablet, stocked up on food and settled into the house.
+Day 1: We flew into Nimes, picked up the car and headed straight to Pont du Gard (bear in mind Tom knows the area and I am clueless.
+The only time I’ve spent in France has been skiing!).
+Pont Du Gard is a Roman built Aqauduct set in a beautiful park with a museum, cafes resturants, watersports and swimming in the river.
+We then drove towards Sablet, stocked up on food, and settled into the house.

-Day 3: We drove further south to Antibes, we had booked 2 nights in Chateau Le Cagnard (15 minute drive from Antibes Centre but up in the quiet hills) .
-As Chateau Le Cagnard is up in the hills only small cars (Fiat 500s etc) can fit through the streets,this mean we had to parl the slightly too large RR at the bottom and the driver collected us, we settled in and then walked further up into the village for Cagnes for Lunch, I ate the most delicious muscles with a view of the ocean and countryside.
-That night we headed into Antibes and met Toms bestfriend for dinner who works in the Town.
+Day 3: We drove further south to Antibes, where we had booked 2 nights in Chateau Le Cagnard (15 minute drive from Antibes Centre ) .
+As Chateau Le Cagnard is up in the hills only small cars (Fiat 500s etc) can fit through the streets.
+This meant we had to park the slightly too large RR at the bottom, and the driver collected us.
+We settled in and then walked further up into the village for Cagnes for Lunch.
+I ate the most delicious mussels with a view of the ocean and countryside.
+That night we headed into Antibes and met Toms bestfriend for dinner, who works in the Town.

-Day 4: After breakfast with the best view over Antibes we drove to Monaco, this only took about 45 minutes from our hotel in Cagnes.
-We walked along the Dock picking out which yacht to buy next and stopped for lunch on the front, we ate and had drinks for about 3 hours and then headed for some shopping.
-Then to the Monte Carlo Metropole Hotel for drinks and thankfully when your mocktails 25 Euro I got free chocolate and macaroons!
-The service and staff of the Metropole Hotel were faultless and the drinks were incredible, money well spent.
+Day 4: After breakfast, with the best view over Antibes, we drove to Monaco.
+This only took about 45 minutes from our hotel in Cagnes.
+We walked along the Dock, picking out which yacht to buy next, and stopped for lunch on the front.
+We ate and had drinks for about 3 hours, and then headed for some shopping.
+Then to the Monte Carlo Metropole Hotel for drinks.
+Thankfully when your mocktails are 25 Euro you get free chocolate and macaroons!
+The service and staff of the Metropole Hotel were faultless, and so the drinks were incredible – money well spent.

-That eveming we drove back to Cagnes, relaxed and then headed into Antibes again, we had drinks, strolled around the old town and went on a ferris wheel which gave a view over the city at night and the marina.
-On our way back to the hotel we drove past an amusement park which meant tome drove straight in and pulled me right up to the tallest ride.
+That eveming we drove back to Cagnes, relaxed, and then headed into Antibes again.
+We had drinks, strolled around the old town, and went on a ferris wheel which gave a view over the city and the marina at night.
+On our way back to the hotel we drove past an amusement park, which meant Tommy drove straight in and pulled me right up to the tallest ride.

-Now this is where the days are a little blurred, most of our days were spent lunching, reading, sunbathing, strolling around markets and making excuses to go to patisseries more than once in a day.
-It really got me wondering, WHY don’t we have patisseries in every village in England?!
-Because nothing beats (cliché warning) Crossiants and Pan Au Chocolat for breakfast followed by freshly made delicious sweet treats.
+Now this is where the days are a little blurred, as most of our days were spent lunching, reading, sunbathing, strolling around markets and making excuses to go to patisseries more than once a day.
+It really got me wondering – WHY don’t we have patisseries in every village in England?!
+Because nothing beats (cliché warning) Crossiants and Pain Au Chocolat for breakfast followed by freshly made delicious sweet treats.

-The beauty of the South is the weather, reliable sunshine.
-This meant we could eat outside every night and due to it being 30 degrees even after wed eaten we usually stayed outusde reading until it got dark (REMEMBER to douse yourself in mosquito spray!).
+The beauty of the South is the weather, meaning reliable sunshine.
+This meant we could eat outside every night and due to it being 30 degrees even after we’ed eaten, we usually stayed outusde reading until it got dark (REMEMBER to douse yourself in mosquito spray!).

 Day 10: Canyoning!
-Now this was a day all organised by Tom, he booked it and drove us 2 1/2 hours to the Alps for canyoning, something ive never done before but Tom is well aquainted with.
-We hiked for 45 minutes up to the top of the canyon where we put on our wetsuits and harnesses and began our decent back down the mountain through natural slides into rock plunge pools, jumps, abseiling down cliff faces all into fresh water cold rock pools.
-The hike in the heat was tortuous but made so worth it for the pleasure of the decent and cold mountain water.
+Now this was a day all organised by Tom.
+He booked it and drove us 2 1/2 hours to the Alps.
+It’s something I’ve never done before, but Tom is well aquainted with it.
+We hiked for 45 minutes up to the top of the canyon where we put on our wetsuits and harnesses.
+We then began our descent back down the mountain, through natural slides, into rock plunge pools, jumps, abseiling down cliff faces, and all into fresh water cold rock pools.
+The hike in the heat was tortuous, but made so worth it for the pleasure of the decent and cold mountain water.
 11/10 would recommend.

-Day 13: We closed down the house and headed down to Dijon, it was a stop over to break up our journey back home, 4 hours later and we checked in to our hotel, had a swim and then headed out for dinner.
-We ate dinner in a beautiful old street with plenty of people watching and then finished off our night with another swim.
+Day 13: We closed down the house and headed down to Dijon, which was a stop over to break up our journey back home.
+4 hours later and we checked in to our hotel, had a swim and then headed out for dinner.
+We ate dinner in a beautiful old street with plenty of people watching, and then finished off our night with another swim.

 Day 14: From Dijon to Reims!
 We drove a couple hours up to Reims for a little shopping and then onto the Veuve Cliquot Headquatres.

-We had a tour of the cellars and tasting set up for us, unfortunately for Tom he was driving but i wasn’t!
+We had a tour of the cellars and a tasting was set up for us.
+Unfortunately for Tom he was driving, but i wasn’t!
 It was absoloutley fascinating seeing the vast size of the cellars and learning more about the story of Veuve.
-Its Tom’s favourite champagne so it was a big treat, although i did leave feeling a little tiddley!
-We has a glass of the standard Veuve Cliquot Champagne, Rose & Vintage 2008 Rose, obviously i kindly finished Tom’s glasses for him!
+It’s Tom’s favourite champagne, so it was a big treat, although I did leave feeling a little tiddly!
+We has a glass of the standard Veuve Cliquot Champagne, Rose & Vintage 2008 Rose, and obviously I kindly finished Tom’s glasses for him!